sswamyn/building-apps-with-ai-tools/example-cursor-rules-file.md

+# Example 1

-# Course Slide Creator - Project Instructions
+## Course Slide Creator - Project Instructions

 ## Project Goal
 Create professional, engaging slides in HTML/Markdown format using the Remark.js framework from a course outline.
 The slides should be presentation-ready, visually organized, and structured to facilitate effective teaching.